saifalfalah/react-handbook/content/javascript-arrow-functions/index.md

 ---
-title: A tutorial to JavaScript Arrow Functions
+title: Arrow Functions
-description: "Arrow Functions are one of the most impactful changes in ES6/ES2015, and they are widely used nowadays.
+description: 'Arrow Functions are one of the most impactful changes in ES6/ES2015, and they are widely used nowadays.
 They slightly differ from regular functions.
-Find out how"
+Find out how'
-date: 2018-04-29T07:04:59+02:00
-booktitle: "JavaScript Arrow Functions"
-tags: js
-tags_weight: 13
 ---

 Arrow functions were introduced in ES6 / ECMAScript 2015, and since their introduction they changed forever how JavaScript code looks (and works).